LeaVerou/style-observer/README.md

 Both targets and properties can be either a single value or an iterable.

-Note that the observer will not fire immediately for the initial state of the elements.
+Note that the observer will not fire immediately for the initial state of the elements (i.e. it behaves like `MutationObserver`, not like `ResizeObserver`).

+### Records

+Just like other observers, changes that happen too close together (set the `throttle` option to configure) will only invoke the callback once, with an array of records, one for each change.

+Each record is an object with the following properties:
+- `target`: The element that changed
+- `property`: The property that changed
+- `value`: The new value of the property
+- `previousValue`: The previous value of the property

 ## Future Work